Diamonds Scale: The Role of Precisa and Diamond Weighing

 - Throughout the jewellery-making process, all components must be inspected and weighed to ensure the specifications are met for the final product1

-The Importance of Diamond Weighing using a Diamond Scale
+The Importance of Diamond Weighing using a Diamonds Scale

 The Queen is the heir to one of the most, if not “the most” expensive jewellery collections in the world.
 Diamond weighing will have been crucial in determining the value of her jewellery.